dgerabagi/data-curation-environment/flattened_repo.md

 /** @type {import('webpack').Configuration} */
 const baseConfig = {
     mode: 'none', // this leaves the source code as close as possible to the original (when packaging we set this to 'production')
-    externals: {
-        vscode: 'commonjs vscode' // the vscode-module is created on-the-fly and must be excluded.
-    },
     resolve: {
         extensions: ['.ts', '.js', '.tsx', '.jsx'],
         alias: {